yashasviy/yashasviy/README.md

 ## Hi there 👋
 Hi, i am Yashasvi, a BTech student at IIT Ropar.
-I am currently working on webd projects.
 <!--
 **yashasviy/yashasviy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.